The Empty Thrush

 from the mind’s lethargy,

-calls me to a world
+pulls me into a world

 a woman’s love has built.

-So I step forth from solitude
+So I step forth from solitude,

-and pursue that musical wind.
+pursue that fine musical wind;

-in my heart an old song.
+in my heart goes an old song.

 Days pass before I find her,